 And the relationship looks to be very solid.
 “I rely on her,” Noah said.
 “She’s the first person I show any script to.”

 Those scripts include “The Life Aquatic with Steve Zissou,” which he co-wrote with Wes Anderson, and the upcoming “The Fantastic Mr. Fox,” directed by Anderson and adapted from a Roald Dahl novel.

 “Squid” is based on Baumbach’s boyhood in Brooklyn, N.Y., the son of a divorced novelist dad and film critic mom.

 But again … why speak of divorce?
-Actor Billy Baldwin isn’t.
+Actor Billy Baldwin (search) isn’t.
 He just returned from Costa Rica, where he and wife Chynna Phillips celebrated their 10th wedding anniversary.

 Billy has a supporting role in “Squid” as tennis instructor -- and the irony is he threw his back out two weeks before filming.

 “I’m not a bad tennis player,” he said, “but I shot my scenes on, like, five Vicodin and with a back brace.
 I can barely hit the ball.”

 Hey, at least this guy comes clean about his performance-enhancing drugs.